shesek/spark-wallet/README.md

 $ npm install -g git+ssh://git@github.com:ElementsProject/spark#dist

-$ spark-wallet --ln-path ~/.lightning --port 9737
+$ spark-wallet --ln-path ~/.lightning --port 9737 # these are the defaults
 ```

 Or simply `$ npx spark-wallet`, which will install and start Spark in one go.
-`--ln-path ~/.lightning --port 9737` are the defaults.
 This should normally Just Work ™.

 Spark will generate and print a random username and password that'll be used to login into the wallet.
 To specify your own login credentials, set `--login [user]:[pass]` or the `LOGIN` environment variable.